 7. Will also work towards achieving their own goals

-While understanding the company's goals, motivated employees are also excellent in understanding and achieving their own goals.
+While understanding the company's goals, Staff motivation ideas are also excellent for staffs to understanding and achieving their own goals.

 In addition to working hard to achieve their individual goals, motivated employees also work towards achieving team and company goals.